Facebook mistakenly leaked developer analytics reports to testers

-Set the “days without a Facebook’s privacy problem” counter to zero.
+Set the “days without a Facebook privacy problem” counter to zero.
 This week, an alarmed developer contacted TechCrunch, informing us that their Facebook App Analytics weekly summary email had been delivered to someone outside their company.
-It contains sensitive business information including weekly average users, page views, and new users.
+It contains sensitive business information, including weekly average users, page views and new users.

-After two days of Facebook investigating, the social network now confirms to TechCrunch that 3 percent of apps using Facebook Analytics had their weekly summary reports sent to their app’s testers, instead of only the app’s developers, admins, and analysts.
+Forty-three hours after we contacted Facebook about the issue, the social network now confirms to TechCrunch that 3 percent of apps using Facebook Analytics had their weekly summary reports sent to their app’s testers, instead of only the app’s developers, admins and analysts.

 Testers are often people outside of a developer’s company.
 If the leaked info got to an app’s competitors, it could provide them an advantage.
 At least they weren’t allowed to click through to view more extensive historical analytics data on Facebook’s site.

+“Due to an error in our email delivery system, weekly business performance summaries we send to developers about their account were also sent to a small group of those developer’s app testers.
+No personal information about people on Facebook was shared.
+We’re sorry for the error and have updated our system to prevent it from happening again.”

-Facebook tells us it plans to notify all impacted developers about the leak today.
-Below you can find the email the company will send:
+Below you can find the email the company is sending:

 Subject line: We recently resolved an error with your weekly summary email